Stiivi/Tarot-swift/Sources/TarotKit/Documentation.docc/TarotKit/DevelopmentNotes.md

     - reduce the amount of metadata that might be required to be exposed or consumed when interacting with the outside world
 - make the framework more friendly to beginners

+### Exploration of Requirements

+During the development I want to understand the model first, what is required and what is not.
+I want to observe repeated interface patterns and how they interact with each other.
+I want to understand what is required for implementing the model in some other programming language that might not provide generics natively, for example Python.

 ## Analogies